 What can you do with COBOL?

 This language is used to program the applications for business, government offices, military applications, and most of the government applications in the US and welfare organizations also run on these applications.
 Some companies calculate a cibil score or credit ratings of the companies and most of the bank systems and software in the society in and around the UK.
 It also used in the insurance industry.

 Working with COBOL?

-COBOL skills are in demand as there are huge lines of code and applications still using by so many companies but people having these skills are very less in number.
+COBOL skills are in demand as there are huge code and applications still used by so many companies, but people having these skills are very less in number.
 We need to have other programming skills like Java besides COBOL to survive in the industry as many old applications are migrated to new technologies.

 Why should we use COBOL?